Law Enforcement Action Partnership: History

-LEAP works to educate law enforcement, legislators, and the public about ways to bring about positive change in the criminal justice system.
-They speak to civic clubs, international conferences, and have been featured in many top U.S. media outlets.
+LEAP was founded by five police officers in 2002.
+The organization works to educate law enforcement, legislators, and the public about ways to bring positive change in the criminal justice system.

 5 key issue areas

 Police-community relations

 LEAP believes the key to improving police effectiveness is to go back to the fundamental principals of modern policing laid down by Robert Peel and improve public safety by increasing police-community trust.

 Speakers advocate for solutions including treating officers for post-traumatic stress disorder; expanding police training and pay; addressing racial disparities in the justice system; abolishing stop-and-frisk practices; limiting police militarization to active shooter, hostage, and barricade incidents; ending civil asset forfeiture; and abolishing volume-based performance measures such as arrest quotas.

 Incarceration

 LEAP advocates for alternatives to arrest and incarceration as a means of reducing crime.
 They support reducing the use of mandatory minimum sentences, increasing the use of effective pre-booking diversion programs, increasing the use of restorative justice conferences, reforming the money-bail system, and reforming parole and probation systems.
 The group aims to reduce collateral consequences caused by arrest and incarceration, reduce racial disparities in sentencing and punishment, and reduce felony disenfranchisement.